Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/linux/redhat.md

 you should turn off the Debug mode by setting the _debug_ parameter or the `(Gui.)run()^` to False. <br>
 You must also inform Taipy not to run the application server on its own but rather delegate the execution by setting the parameter _run_server_ to False.<br>
-The name of the variable where the Web application is stored is used in the _uWSGI_ configuration: this allows the Web server to load the Web application:
+The name of the variable where the web application is stored is used in the _uWSGI_ configuration: this allows the web server to load the web application:
 ```
 from taipy import Gui